continuwuity/continuwuity/README.md

 The original conduwuit project has been archived and is no longer maintained.
 Rather than letting this Rust-based Matrix homeserver disappear, a group of community contributors have forked the project to continue its development, fix outstanding issues, and add new features.

-We aim to provide a stable, well-maintained alternative for current Conduit users and welcome newcomers seeking a lightweight, efficient Matrix homeserver.
+We aim to provide a stable, well-maintained alternative for current conduwuit users and welcome newcomers seeking a lightweight, efficient Matrix homeserver.

 ### Who are we?